christianhaitian/rk3326_core_builds/README.md

 cd rk3326_core_builds
 ```

-### To build all libretro cores defined in the script:
+### To build all libretro core scripts except for mame and mess ones:
 `./builds.sh all`

+### To build all libretro core scripts including mame and mess ones (Warning, a very long build.
+Maybe even over 24 hours!):
+`./builds.sh ALL`

 ### To build just atari800 (64bit only):
 `./builds.sh atari800`